Here’s a look at Robert Levinson, who went missing in Iran in 2007.

 2006 - Levinson is hired as a contractor by Tim Sampson, head of the Illicit Finance Group within the Office of Transnational Issues at the CIA, to write reports for the agency.
 The contract is for approximately $85,000.
 Three CIA employees, including Sampson, later lose their jobs for overstepping their authority as analysts and withholding information about Levinson after he disappeared.

-March 8, 2007 - According to State Department officials, Levinson travels to Kish Island in Iran and checks into a hotel.
-Reportedly, Levinson is in the Mideast to investigate cigarette smuggling on behalf of a client.
+March 8-9, 2007 - According to State Department officials, Levinson travels to Kish Island in Iran and checks into a hotel.
+Reportedly, Levinson is in the Middle East to investigate cigarette smuggling on behalf of a client.
 During the visit, he meets with American fugitive Dawud Salahuddin, who is the last person to acknowledge seeing him on March 9.

-December 2007 - Levinson's wife, Christine, meets with government officials in Iran, but does not learn anything about her husband's disappearance.
+December 2007 - Levinson’s wife, Christine Levinson, meets with government officials in Iran, but does not learn anything about her husband’s disappearance.

 2008 - The CIA pays the Levinson family more than $2 million to head off a lawsuit, according to family attorney David McGee.

 December 2011 - The Levinson family publicly releases a “proof of life” video they received in November 2010.
 In the video, Levinson says, “I have been treated well, but I need the help of the United States government to answer the requests of the group that has held me for three-and-a-half years.
 And please help me get home.
 Thirty-three years of service to the United States deserves something.
 Please help me.”

 March 6, 2012 - The FBI offers a $1 million reward for information leading to his safe return.